The Hotel Van Cleve: History

-Through the 1960s, the Van Cleve faced a steady decline in business due to newer more modern hotels and motels being built in the area.
+Business declined through the 1960s at the Van Cleve as newer hotels and motels were built in the area.
 In 1967, the shareholders authorized the board to dissolve the hotel corporation and put the building up for sale.
-The city attempted to buy the hotel for apartments.

-Instead, an anonymous donor purchased the hotel in November 1967 for between $750,000 and $1,000,000 and gave it to the Christ Episcopal Church next door.
-The building closed as a hotel on December 31, 1967.
-It was supposed to be converted into a home for the elderly, however this plan was scrapped when the cost for renovation proved to be too high.
-After the hotel was closed, its restaurant, the Mayfair, and bar, The Wagon Wheel, remained open until October 1968.
-After the restaurant and bar closed, the building remained empty until March 1969, when its furnishings were auctioned off and demolition began.
-Demolition was completed in June 1969.

-After its demolition, Parking Management, Inc. opened a parking lot on the site.
+The city attempted to buy the hotel for apartments, but an anonymous donor purchased the hotel in November 1967 for between $750,000 and $1,000,000 and gave it to the Christ Episcopal Church next door.
+The hotel closed on December 31, 1967, although the Mayfair restaurant and the Wagon Wheel bar remained open until October 1968.
+The empty building was supposed to be converted into a home for the elderly, but the cost for renovation proved to be too high.
+The hotel's furnishings were auctioned off in March 1969, and demolition was completed in June 1969.
+Parking Management, Inc. opened a parking lot on the vacant site.
 This was supposed to be temporary, until Christ Church could decide what to do with the site.
 However, Parking Management, Inc. still operates a parking lot on the site today.